-We are an Earth Skills Community based in Blue Hill, ME, offering a variety of programs for youth and adults.
+We are an Earth Skills Community on unceded Penobscot land in Blue Hill, ME, offering a variety of programs for adults and youth.
 Our programs are all nature-based and are designed to give people the tools to return to a deeper relationship with the earth, themselves and their communities.

-Environment at the school.
-We strive to create a culture that is inclusive and accessible to participants with wide range of backgrounds, gender, ethnicity, income, physical abilities, etc. We want people to feel safe pushing their edge and empowered to nurture their passions.
+Environment at the school: We strive to create a culture that is inclusive and accessible to participants with wide range of backgrounds, gender, race, income, physical abilities, etc. We want people to feel safe pushing their edge and empowered to nurture their passions.

-Developing community.
-Nature is organized in communities of species called an ecosystem, and since we mimic nature in all her wise ways, community skills are an integral part of what we practice here.
+Developing community: Nature is organized in communities of species called an ecosystem, and since we mimic nature in all her wise ways, community skills are an integral part of what we practice here.
 We are dedicated to exploring different tools to build deeper connections, navigate conflict in rewarding ways, and cultivate our innate gifts to share with one another.
 This extends to the non human community all around us; how do we help them thrive?
 Community is the key to the health and success of nature.

-Caretaker Role.
-The caretaker role is behind everything we do at Way of the Earth.
-It’s a way of being in relationship with life around us that encourages abundance.
+Caretaker Role: The caretaker role is behind everything we do at Way of the Earth.
 We believe humans were designed to play a role in navigating various ecosystems’ development in a way that promotes health and diversity for us and all of our wild kin.
-We practice earth living skills specific to this bioregion, use modern eco-friendly technology, and mimic nature in the ways we nurture the land.
+We practice earth living skills specific to this bioregion, integrate permaculture, use modern technology when applicable, and mimic nature in the ways we nurture the land.
 One example of how that may look is thinning over-crowded tree stands and integrating the“waste” into firewood, bark for tanning hides, mulch, mushroom logs, huglemounds, building materials, wildlife habitat, craft materials, animal feed, and more.
 We are constantly learning, evolving, and remaining curious to how to fully embody what it means to be a steward of the earth.